abs-tudelft/tydi/book/src/specification/logical.md

    > the physical streams.

- - all \\(P\\) are of the form \\(\textrm{PhysicalStream}(E, N, D, C, U)\\), as defined in the physical stream speficiation;
+ - all \\(P\\) are of the form \\(\textrm{PhysicalStream}(E, N, D, C, U)\\), as defined in the physical stream specification;

  - all \\(N\\) are case-insensitively unique, emptyable strings consisting of letters, numbers, and/or underscores, not starting or ending in an